The 65th West Orange St. Patrick's Day Parade

 Main Street & Mt.
 Pleasant Avenue

-Morning Mass at 9:00am Our Lady of Valley Church, Orange, NJ
+Morning Mass at 9:15am St. Joseph's Church, Benvenue Avenue, West Orange, NJ

 Maureen O’Hara was born in Orange New Jersey in 1964; she is the oldest child of Michael and Margaret (Guiney) O’Hara.
 Maureen traces her Irish Heritage back to the Counties of Leitrim, Derry, Limerick and Dublin.
 She is the oldest of four siblings Kathleen, Stephanie (Michael) and Michael (Melanie.)
 Maureen attended St. Joseph’s Grammar school in West Orange and went on to High School at St. Elizabeth’s in Convent Station and Graduated Mt.
 St. Mary’s College in Emmitsburg Md. in 1986 with a degree in Business and Finance.
 Upon graduating College she started her career in Banking at First Fidelity Bank in Newark.
 The past 14 years she has worked at Wells Fargo Bank as a Principal Relationship Manager in Business Banking.